 Afterwards, Bryan moved West to play professionally with the Monterey County Symphony, 1986-1988 and the Santa Cruz County Symphony, 1986-1988.
 As well as his symphony work, Bryan was playing jazz professionally, and over the years has had the opportunity to work with the following jazz greats:

-While living in the San Diego area 2003-2014, Bryan played often with many local favorite musicians: Jaime Valle, Mike Wofford, Chuck McPherson, Peter Sprauge, Shep Meyers, Ruby Blue, Duncan Moore, Bob Boss, Flip Oakes, Holly Hoffman, and Mikan Zlatkovich, among others.
+While living in the San Diego area 2003-2014, Bryan played often with many local favorite musicians: Jaime Valle, Mike Wofford, Chuck McPherson, Hollis Gentry, Peter Sprauge, Shep Meyers, Ruby Blue, Duncan Moore, Bob Boss, Flip Oakes, Holly Hoffman, and Mikan Zlatkovich, among others.

-Bryan toured Japan with John Handy in 1991 and 1992, and again with Dottie Dodgion in 1997, and a Goodwill Tour to Florence, Italy in 1993, with the Santa Clara County All-Star Jazz Quartet.
+Bryan toured Japan with John Handy in 1991 and 1992, and again with Dottie Dodgion in 1997, and did a Goodwill Tour to Florence, Italy in 1993, with the Santa Clara County All-Star Jazz Quartet.

+Earlier in Bryan's career, while working as the house bassist and musical director at Storyville Classic Jazz Club in San Francisco, 1995-1997, Bryan organized non-profit jazz clinics, volunteering his time and expertise teaching bass and jazz improvisation in the local community.
 In addition, Bryan was the "Artist in Residence" for the Monterey Mattress Marquee for 5 years in Monterey, California; a position which entailed coordinating educational forums and performances, as well as grant programs.
 Bryan also served as a clinician for Jazz Masters, a non-profit organization created by Bruce Forman, dedicated to making music available to needy children.

-In 2008 Bryan opened McConnell's Music with co-owner, Julie McConnell, with great success for 6 years, serving over 100 students, organizations, and community members per year, with quality music and education.
+In 2008 Bryan opened McConnell's Music with his wife and co-owner, Julie McConnell, with great success for 6 years, serving over 100 students, organizations, and community members per year, with quality music and education.
 In February 2016 Julie and Bryan re-opened McConnell’s Music in the Asheville, North Carolina area, continuing to offer their high standard of musical excellence, both as performers and educators.
 Bryan also taught string classes at Haywood Commnunity College in Clyde, North Carolina for 5 years.
 Currently, Bryan teaches classes, private lessons, and workshops in strings and drums through McConnells Music.